scottyschup/ruby-curriculum/w2d5/rspec-syntax.md

 and rspec-mocks.
 We'll spend most of our time on rspec-core and rspec-expectations.

-Some of the syntax and framing will be covered here, but the READMEs of both rspec-core and rspec-expectations are required reading.

-* [rspec-core][rspec-core]
-* [rspec-expectations][rspec-expectations]

 ## File Organization

 By convention, tests are kept in the `spec` folder and your